colindamon/spotr/README.md

 1. **Car Diversity Detection**: The project was envisioned to recognize a wide range of vehicles, new and old, including many of today's popular supercars.
 Unfortunately, during research, no open dataset contained a wide range of model years or a sufficent number of supercars.
 As a result, SpotR, based on the Stanford Cars dataset, struggles to identify vehicles made outside of the year range 1991 to 2012 and is limited to a select few supercars found in the dataset, such as the Bugatti Veryron, Ferrari 458, and McLaren MP4-12C.

 2. **Car Spec Lookup**: SpotR uses API Ninjas' CarAPI to provide enthusiast-oriented car specifications.
 However, the API lacks detailed data such as exact engine formats (e.g., V8, inline-6, flat-6) or horsepower/torque figures for some vehicles.
 Additionally, the API does not have information for many of the cars found in the Stanford Cars dataset.
-This may result in the error message: "No specs were found, or the API key is missing/invalid (See README!)".
+This may result in the error message: "No specs found or backend error".
 While other APIs offer this data, they were paid services and were outside the scope and budget of this project.

 These limitations reflect the challenges of working with open datasets and APIs while maintaining the project’s free and open-source nature.
-Should this project gain more attention, future iterations could explore creating a custom supercar dataset and integrationg more comprehensive APIs to deliver even richer, more accurate automotive insights.
+Should this project gain more attention, future iterations could explore creating a custom supercar dataset and integrationg more comprehensive APIs to deliver even richer, more accurate car insights.

 ---